-EXECUTIVE DIRECTOR'S REPORT The Executive Director's Report provides focused updates on Alameda CTC's work to improve transportation throughout Alameda County.
+EXECUTIVE DIRECTOR'S REPORT

+The Executive Director's Report provides focused updates on Alameda CTC's work to improve transportation throughout Alameda County.
 This report provides status updates on key activities, including capital projects management and express lane operations; planning, policy and program implementation; finance and contracting; and programming and project controls.
 In addition, it contains brief summaries of advisory committee and agency activities.

 This monthly update provides a synopsis of transportation project and program implementation funded with local, regional, state and federal funds.

+TABLE OF CONTENTS

+- Project Updates

+- Planning and Program Updates

+Programming Updates

+- 7 Finance Updates

+- 4 Agency Activities

+Other News

+Committee Activities

+Project Updates

-TABLE OF CONTENTS - ] Project Updates - 2 Planning and Program Updates Programming Updates - 3 Finance Updates - Agency Activities Other News Committee Activities Project Updates Construction in Alameda County Through its local sales tax funds, Alameda CTC and Alameda County project sponsors recently awarded construction contracts totaling over \$146 million in Alameda County.
+Construction in Alameda County

+Through its local sales tax funds, Alameda CTC and Alameda County project sponsors recently awarded construction contracts totaling over \$146 million in Alameda County.
 In addition to creating over 1,200 job opportunities, these capital projects provide numerous benefits such as congestion relief, complete streets and improved access and safety for Alameda County residents.

-Warm Springs BART West Access Bridge and Plaza Project (photo courtesy of the City of Fremont).
 Recent construction highlights include:

 The City of Hayward awarded a construction contract for the Mission Boulevard Corridor Improvements Phase 2 Project in January 2018.
 Phase 2 of this project will improve multimodal access on Mission Boulevard from Industrial Parkway to near Blanche Street.

 In April 2018, Alameda CTC, in partnership with the California Department of Transportation, broke ground on the I-680 Sunol Northbound Express Lane Project.

 This project will construct a new high-occupancy vehicle/express lane from Auto Mall Parkway to just north of SR-84.

+The City of Fremont awarded a

+construction contract for the

+Warm Springs BART West Access

+Bridge and Plaza Project in

+May 2018.
+This project will

+construct a pedestrian/bicycle

-The City of Fremont awarded a construction contract for the Warm Springs BART West Access Bridge and Plaza Project in May 2018.
-This project will construct a pedestrian/bicycle bridge that will connect the west side of the new Warm Springs/ South Fremont BART station to a new public plaza.
+construct a pedestrian/bicycle bridge that will connect the west side of the new Warm Springs/ South Fremont BART station to a new public plaza.

 Within the next two years, Alameda CTC anticipates releasing \$249 million in constructionrelated contracts for two projects of the GoPort Program: 7th Street Grade Separation (East) and Freight Intelligent Transportation System at the Port of Oakland.
 Investments in the amount of \$187 million are from Senate Bill 1 (SB 1) through the Trade Corridor Enhancement Program administered by the California Transportation Commission.
 Alameda CTC's delivery strategy of leveraging Measure BB funds successfully positioned these projects to be competitive to receive this funding.

 For project updates, visit the Projects web page.
 For SB 1 information, visit the SB 1 web page.

+Planning and Program Updates

+Performance Report

-Planning and Program Updates Performance Report Alameda CTC's Performance Report assesses the state of the transportation system in Alameda County, tracking trends in a series of performance measures for roadways, transit, paratransit and active transportation, while identifying changes in commute patterns, mode shift and travel demand.
+Alameda CTC's Performance Report assesses the state of the transportation system in Alameda County, tracking trends in a series of performance measures for roadways, transit, paratransit and active transportation, while identifying changes in commute patterns, mode shift and travel demand.
 For the 2016 performance report, Alameda CTC developed a series of four-page fact sheets focusing on Alameda County's transportation inventory, as well as trends in key performance metrics.
-These five fact sheets include: Transportation System: Alameda County's multimodal transportation system accommodates a significant share of the San Francisco Bay Area's commuter travel.
-The Transportation System Fact Sheet details major travel demand factors, commute trends and key Freeways: Alameda County's freeways provide critical mobility for millions of commuters each day and are some of the most heavily used and metrics for each mode.
+These five fact sheets include:

+Transportation System: Alameda County's multimodal transportation system accommodates a significant share of the San Francisco Bay Area's commuter travel.
+The Transportation System Fact Sheet details major travel demand factors, commute trends and key metrics for each mode.